|

 published under a license

-that generally allows anybody to make a new version of the software,
+that generally allows anyone to make a new version of the software, port it to

-modifiable, duplicatable, or simply accessible, while it is still
+understandable, modifiable, duplicatable, or simply accessible, while still

 FOSS,